neelchauhan/mpd-x/docs/mpd4.md

     -   auth: `utmp-wtmp`, enables/disables utmp/wtmp logging. database.
     -   auth: `timeout`, configureable timeout for the authentication phase.
-    -   eap: `radius-proxy`, this causes Mpd to proxy all EAP requests to the RADIUS server, Mpd only makes the initial Identity-Request (this saves one round-trip), every other requests are forwarded to the RADIUS server.
-This adds the possibility supporting every EAP-Type of the RADIUS server, without implementing each EAP-Type into Mpd.
+    -   eap: `radius-proxy`, this causes mpdx to proxy all EAP requests to the RADIUS server, mpdx only makes the initial Identity-Request (this saves one round-trip), every other requests are forwarded to the RADIUS server.
+This adds the possibility supporting every EAP-Type of the RADIUS server, without implementing each EAP-Type into mpdx.
     -   eap: `md5`, EAP-Type MD5, it\'s the same as CHAP-MD5, but inside
         EAP frames.
 -   Removed defines `ENCRYPTION_MPPE` and `COMPRESSION_MPPC`, they are